The actionable IT marketing playbook 2024: Strategies for every stage of your buyer’s journey

 Furthermore, AI-driven platforms such as HubSpot and Pardot use machine learning to segment audiences, predict the success of marketing initiatives, and automate personalised content delivery, ensuring that the right message reaches the right person at the right time.
 Incorporating these AI and automation tools into your IT marketing strategy not only improves operational efficiency but also significantly boosts engagement and conversion rates, providing a competitive edge in the rapidly evolving digital landscape.

-5. Converting leads into clients
+5. Convert leads into clients

 The essence of IT marketing is not just in generating leads but in effectively converting these leads into committed clients.
 This transition demands a strategic approach that guides potential clients seamlessly through the conversion process.

-Balancing traffic and conversion
+Balance traffic and conversion

 While increasing website traffic is important, the real measure of success lies in converting a significant portion of this traffic into leads and, eventually, clients.
 To achieve this, marketers should prioritise conversion rate optimisation (CRO), which focuses on converting a higher percentage of visitors into leads by enhancing the user journey and removing obstacles to conversion.